jzy3d/jzy3d-api/README.md

 - <a href="https://github.com/jzy3d/jzy3d-api/blob/master/jzy3d-swt">jzy3d-swt</a> : provides a wrapper on AWT canvas to embed a chart in a SWT application.
 - <a href="https://github.com/jzy3d/jzy3d-api/blob/master/jzy3d-jdt-core">jzy3d-jdt-core</a> : a clone of JDT, for Java Delaunay Triangulation

-The API has optional extensions bundled by a parent module :
+The API has optional extensions bundled by a parent and several children module stored in separated Git repositories:
-- <a href="https://github.com/jzy3d/jzy3d-extensions">jzy3d-extensions</a> : gather 5 optional modules that may be checkout separately as well
+- <a href="https://github.com/jzy3d/jzy3d-extensions">jzy3d-extensions</a> : gather 5 optional modules that may be checkout separately as well (Depth peeling, Graphs, G2D, )

 Jzy3d Maven Repository
 -----------------------------------